 Stick welding is best suited for medium to thick gauge metal.
-It’s tough to weld thin gauges with MMA, but tack welding sheet metal with stick electrodes is even more difficult.
+Welding thin gauges with MMA is tough, but tack welding sheet metal with stick electrodes is even more difficult.

 However, if using the filler metal, make sure to use a rod diameter equal to or smaller than the thickness of the welded metal.
 Otherwise, you may burn through or warp the metal by the time the filler metal melts into place.